emmercm/www/src/blog/retrospective-techniques.md

 Retrospectives need to be productive and engaging or participants will quickly tune them out.
 Here are some techniques to hold more interesting retros.

-A [retrospective (retro)](https://www.agilealliance.org/glossary/heartbeatretro) is a regular cadence meeting to analyze the actions and outcomes of a team since the last meeting to help drive continuous improvement.
-Retros happen most often at the end of Scrum Sprints, but they can be just as effective at the end of projects or events where more than one team might be included.
+A [retrospective (retro)](https://www.agilealliance.org/glossary/heartbeatretro) is a meeting with a regular cadence to analyze the actions and outcomes of a team since the last meeting.
+The goal of a retro is to help drive continuous improvement.
+Retros happen most often at the end of Scrum Sprints, but they can be just as effective at the end of projects or events where more than one team might be involved.

 Most retros use some kind of physical or virtual wall, such as a dry-erase board, where participants write on sticky notes and place them on the wall in groups, typically in vertical swim lanes.
 This article assumes you have participated in a retro before or are at least familiar with the practice.

-It's always worth repeating that it's important to keep retros blameless, the discussion should focus on processes and outcomes, not individuals.
+It's always worth repeating that it is important to keep retros blameless - the discussion should focus on processes and outcomes, not individuals.

 ## What went well, to improve, action items

-One of the more popular retro techniques because of its simplicity, the three categories are:
+This is one of the more popular retro techniques because of its simplicity.
+Its three categories are:

-- 👍 **What went well**: what helped us achieve its outcomes?
+- 👍 **What went well**: what helped us achieve our goals?
 What accomplishments or successes are we proud of?

   There could be some difference in opinion here, and those items can turn into action items.
-One person might think of a task as a success, while another thinks there's still room for improvement.
+One person might think of a task as a success, while another might think there's still room for improvement.
+This is also a great time to recognize other team members!

-- 💭 **To improve**: what can we iterate on to help achieve our outcomes?
+- 💭 **To improve**: what can we iterate on to help achieve our goals?

   Every item here should produce at least one action item.
 I prefer to stay away from the negative "what went wrong" phrasing.